voxpupuli/puppet-patroni/REFERENCE.md

 management of the main config.
 The config isn't required when you run only patroni::instance resources

 Default value: `'file'`

+##### <a name="-patroni--config_change_action"></a>`config_change_action`

+Data type: `Enum['reload', 'restart']`

+How to handle changes to patroni configuration file Gives option to simply reload patroni configuration on changes instead of restarting the service every time which might have side effects.
+Especially as many params dont require a service restart.

+Default value: `'restart'`

 ## Resource types